-If you are working with more than one floor, you
+If you are working with more than one floor, you can select Tools>

-can select Tools> Floor/Reference Display> Up One Floor or Down One Floor to switch from one floor to another.
+Floor/Reference Display> Up One Floor or Down One Floor to switch from one floor to another.

 You can change the Current Floor in floor plan and 3D views.
-The Current Floor displays on the Change Floor/Reference

-1 button, which can be found between the Down One Floor and the Up One Floor buttons.
+The Current Floor displays on the Change between the Down One Floor and the Up One Floor buttons.